 - Hold contests for local brands: Help out the local community of businesses to get more publicity and they will be more than willing to help you earn money.

-- Ask for funding: If you have an idea that you believe will be beneficial to the public, go on Twitter and ask them for help in funding it.
+- Ask funding from the public: If you have an idea that you believe will be beneficial to the public, go on Twitter and ask them for help in funding it.
 They will be more than willing to throw in support.

 Choose carefully which of these to pursue to ensure successful execution.
 We are waiting to do business with you on Twitter.